 Below are suggestions for initiatives that CIOs can consider starting or stopping in an effort to better operate in the current economy:

-budget cost reduction goals in your strategic planning process and reduce the total IT
+- Set IT budget cost reduction goals in your strategic planning process and reduce the total IT budget.

 - Renegotiate all maintenance contracts.

 - Consolidate your database management system and any other infrastructure tools.